-It couldn’t have been a better roll out.
+It couldn’t have had a better roll out.

 One of the more prominent elements from the project was TrigNO’s elevated level of storytelling.
 As an artist, his improved ability to craft songs was displayed on tracks “Finding4Ever” and “Found4Ever.”
-Though they weren’t the most enjoyable songs among the 13 placed on the tracklist, they were representative of TrigNO’s growth as an artist.
+Though they weren’t the most enjoyable songs among the 13 placed on the tracklist, they were representative of his growth.

-“Finding4Ever” begins with a poem that finds TrigNO confessing his love to his companion; comparing their love to Martin and Gina’s — as well as other empowering black couples 90s era.
-“Found4Ever” focuses on TrigNO’s future soulchild and its potential life experiences.
-He illustrates how he’ll be there to fend for his/her’s independence, safety and love upon its arrival into adolescence and adulthood.
+“Finding4Ever” begins with a poem that finds TrigNO confessing his love to his companion, comparing their love to Martin and Gina’s and other empowering black couples from the 90s era.
+“Found4Ever” focuses on TrigNO’s future soul-child and their potential life experiences.
+He illustrates how he’ll be there to fend for his or her’s independence, safety and love upon the child’s arrival into adolescence and adulthood.

-Rawest4m is filled with many of the elements that made TrigNo’s previous two projects enjoyable.
-The eclectic beats by Starks, easily makes this a more fluid listen.
-Though the tracklist deviates from its linear soundscape at times, its drawn back in with its content; substance TrigNO chose to highlight more prominently on this project.
-On Rawest 4m, TrigNO’s more in tune with his ambitions of success, like on “Screening Calls,” and his emotions.
-Ultimately, expanding his versatility as a creative
+Rawest 4m is filled with many of the elements that made TrigNo’s previous two projects enjoyable.
+And the eclectic beats by Starks easily makes this a more fluid listen.
+Though the track-list deviates from its linear soundscape at times, its drawn back in with its content, substance TrigNO chose to highlight more prominently on this project.
+TrigNO’s more in tune with his ambitions of success and emotions.
+Ultimately, expanding his versatility as a creative.

 Rawest 4m is by far his best effort, and one that is measurable to any artist’s project this past year.
 Heading in to 2018, a lot more eyes will be set on the man of former mystique.

 It was the perfect rollout, for an even better execution.